 Enquiries and complaints

 We want to hear from you.
-Enquiries or concerns about privacy matters, including complaints about how CARE handles personal information and concerns that CARE has breached the APPs, should be made in writing as detailed below under the heading “Contacting us”.
+Enquiries or concerns about privacy matters, including complaints about how CARE handles personal information and concerns that CARE has breached the Australian Privacy Principles, should be made in writing as detailed below under the heading “Contacting us”.
 CARE will respond to all enquiries as quickly as possible.
 We normally have a very fast turn-around so if you’ve not heard back, feel free to call us.

 If you would prefer to deal with us anonymously, you are not required to provide your personal information to us unless we are required by law to deal with individuals who have identified themselves or it is impractical for us to deal with individuals who have not identified themselves.